dandalpiaz/flask-linux-guide/README.md

 pip3 install -r requirements.txt
 ```

-If you have environment variables stored in `.flaskenv` and `.env` files, copy those in (shouldn't be stored in git/GitHub).
+If you have environment variables stored in `.flaskenv` and `.env` files, add those files in (they shouldn't be stored in git/GitHub).

 ### MariaDB